JamesRobertSutcliffe/constituency-flow-sankey-chart/README.md

 To Do:

-1 - Add interactivity
+1 - Make mobile friendly
-2 - Fix asynchrounous issues / replace settimeout function setup 3 - Write up Readme
+3 - Write up Readme
 4 - Carefully craft email about further ideas